ReidGlaze/ReidGlaze.github.io/_posts/2023-07-04-Hand-Segmentation.md

 * OpenCV library was used for a variety of thresholding techniques
 * OS library was used for system-specific functions
 * Numpy used for the count function
-* Sklearn used for euclidean distance
+* Sklearn used for euclidean distance (green circle)
 * Tensorflow and Mediapipe were NOT allowed

 ## The Project